Chrischelleee/unicorn-friends/README.md

-# FIND YOUR NEW UNICORN BFF
+# FIND YOUR NEW UNICORN BFF :rainbow:
 ## Did you ever want Unicorn friends?
 This is the perfect app for you!

 ### Instructions